 Food writer, stylist and scrummy mummy, Georgina Hayden may be a native North Londoner, but her her passion for travel and her proud Greek Cypriot heritage have flavoured her passion for cookery from a young age.
-Whether helping her Yiayia (Grandma) prepare dishes at their Tufnell Park taverna or icing fairy cakes with her mum as a child, each food memory has led Georgina to her first book ‘Stirring Slowly’ which was released to much acclaim in 2016.
-Showcasing a stunning array of recipes set to revive, restore and rejuvenate the soul, Georgie is continuing her literary journey currently penning her second book set to hit the shelves later next year.
+Whether helping her Yia-yia (Grandma) prepare dishes at their Tufnell Park taverna or icing fairy cakes with her mum as a child, each food memory led Georgina to pen her acclaimed first book ‘Stirring Slowly’ showcasing a set of recipes designed to revive, restore and rejuvenate the soul.
+Georgie’s latest book – ‘Taverna: Recipes from a Cypriot Kitchen‘ is delicious nod to her Greek-Cypriot roots laden with traditional recipes evoking memories of sun-kissed Mediterranean holidays, including cinnamon-infused stews and orange-blossom scented pastries.

 Between road-testing recipes and raising her gorgeous daughter, Persephone, we caught up for a quick chat to see where Georgie loves to quaff coffee with her little one and which fellow mamas would be joining her for a dreamy dinner…